apache/pulsar-site/docs/concepts-cluster-level-failover.md

 ### Why does cluster-level failover fail?

-Obviously, the cluster-level failover will fail if the backup cluster is unreachable by active Pulsar clients.
+Obviously, the cluster-level failover does not succeed if the backup cluster is unreachable by active Pulsar clients.
 This can happen for many reasons, including but not limited to:

 * Power failure